 Since then, his practice has developed through several awarded artist residencies/bursaries, collaborations with other artists and a series of Arts Council Lottery Funded projects.
 These have involved using micro-surgeons magnifying loupes to produce finely detailed drawings, making direct microscopic observations of natural patterns and chemically extracting natural pigments to make inks for drawing/printmaking.

-His work is included in the NICS, Arts Council of Northern Ireland, Ballinglen Museum of Contemporary Art, Lisburn and Castlereagh City Council and Ulster University Art Collections and was recently exhibited in Finland, London and Washington DC.
-Geddis recently received the 2017 Anna Cheyne Biennial Award.
+His work is exhibited widely in Ireland as well as in GB, USA & Scandinavia.
+It is included in the NICS, Arts Council of Northern Ireland, Ballinglen Museum of Contemporary Art, Lisburn and Castlereagh City Council and Ulster University Art Collections.
+Geddis recently received the Drawing Prize at the 2019 Royal Ulster Academy Annual Exhibition.

 Curriculum Vitae Dr MICHAEL GEDDIS MVB, BA (Hons), MSc, MSc COMM, C Biol, MRSB, MRCVS | Visual Artist based in Northern Ireland